Hi, I’m Kadyn. I’m proud to represent District 15 in the South Dakota House of Representatives.

-During the summer and fall of 2022, Kadyn was appointed to the city of Sioux Falls Homeless Task Force.
-Serving alongside other community leaders, this task force set out to study homelessness in Sioux Falls and ultimately make policy recommendations to the City Council.
-She was uniquely qualified for this role due to her past experience working at the Bishop Dudley Hospitality House during the COVID-19 pandemic.
+In 2022, I was appointed to the City of Sioux Falls Homeless Task Force, where I worked alongside community leaders to study homelessness and develop policy recommendations for the City Council.
+My experience at the Bishop Dudley Hospitality House during the COVID-19 pandemic helped inform that work.

 Purpose